thomas-massinger/thomas-massinger.github.io/_pages/about.md

   - /about.html
 ---

-I'm a Postdoctoral Scholar at Caltech working on the detection of gravitational waves from compact binary systems and characterization of the Advanced LIGO detectors.
-I earned my Ph.D from Syracuse University in 2016.
+I'm a Postdoctoral Scholar at MIT working on the detection of gravitational waves from compact binary systems and characterization of the Advanced LIGO detectors.
+I earned my Ph.D from Syracuse University in 2016 and was a Postdoctoral Scholar at Caltech from 2016-2019.
 I'm interested in signal processing, data visualization, teaching, and data science.